siddharthngandhi/siddharthngandhi.github.io/index.md

   <div class="column" style="width: 68%">
     <h1>Siddharth Gandhi</h1>

 <p>I am an Oort Fellow at Leiden Observatory in Leiden University, working on the characterisation of exoplanetary atmospheres.
 I was previously a research fellow in the Astronomy and Astrophysics group at the University of Warwick working with Dr Matteo Brogi.
-I completed my PhD in 2019 advised by Dr Nikku Madhusudhan at the Institute of Astronomy at the University of Cambridge on various aspects of atmospheric modelling.</p>
+I completed my PhD in 2019 advised by Prof Nikku Madhusudhan at the Institute of Astronomy at the University of Cambridge on various aspects of atmospheric modelling.</p>

 <p>On this website, you can find information about my <a href="{{site.baseurl}}/research.html">research</a>, <a href="{{site.baseurl}}/publications.html">publications</a> and <a href="{{site.baseurl}}/aboutme.html">about me</a>.
 Feel free to get in touch if you would like to know more!</p>